williammunozr/aws-certifications-notes/aws-sa/EMR.md

 ### Data Processing Frameworks

-- Engine used to process and analyze data
+- Engine used to process and analyze data.
-- Different frameworks are available for different kinds of processing needs
+- Different frameworks are available for different kinds of processing needs,
-- The main processing frameworks available for Amazon EMR are Hadoop MapReduce and Spark
+- The main processing frameworks available for Amazon EMR are Hadoop MapReduce and Spark.

 ### Cluster Resource Management

-- The resource management layer is responsible for managing cluster resources and scheduling the jobs for processing data
+- The resource management layer is responsible for managing cluster resources and scheduling the jobs for processing data.
-- By default, Amazon EMR uses YARN (Yet Another Resource Negotiator)
+- By default, Amazon EMR uses YARN (Yet Another Resource Negotiator).

 ### Storage

-- Hadoop Distributed File System (HDFS) is a distributed, scalable file system for Hadoop
+- Hadoop Distributed File System (HDFS) is a distributed, scalable file system for Hadoop.
-- Using the EMR File System (EMRFS), Amazon EMR extends Hadoop to add the ability to directly access data stored in Amazon S3 as if it were a file system like HDFS
+- Using the EMR File System (EMRFS), Amazon EMR extends Hadoop to add the ability to directly access data stored in Amazon S3 as if it were a file system like HDFS.
-- The local file system refers to a locally connected disk
+- The local file system refers to a locally connected disk.

+## Spark ETL

+### What is Spark?

+Apache Spark™ is a multi-language engine for executing data engineering, data science, and machine learning on single-node machines or clusters.

+### In Memory Computing

+Spark stores the data in the RAM of servers which allow quick access and in turn accelerates the speed of analytics.

+### Faster Processing

+Spark contains Resilient Distributed Dataset (RDD) which saves time in reading and writing operations, allowing it to run almost ten to one hundred times faster than Hadoop.

+### Flexibility

+Apache Spark supports multiple languages and allows the developers to write applications in Java, Scala, R, or Python.

+## Hive

+### What is Hive?

+The Apache Hive™ data warehouse software facilitates reading, writing, and managing large datasets residing in distributed storage using SQL.
+Structure can be projected onto data already in storage.
+A command line tool and JDBC driver are provided to connect users to Hive.

+### SQL Like Interface

+Hive provides the necessary SQL abstraction to integrate SQL-like queries (HiveQL) into the underlying Java without the need to implement queries in the low-level Java API.

+### Storage

+Different storage types such as plain text, RCFile, HBase, ORC, and others.

 ## Resources